mtazzari/galario/README.md

     rm build/CMakeCache.txt

 Specify a python version.
+This is useful if python 2.7 and 3.x are in the system and conflicting versions of the interpreter and the libraries are found.
 In `build/`, do

     cmake -DPython_ADDITIONAL_VERSIONS=3.5 ..

-For now we depend on GreatCMakeCookOff, clone it from https://github.com/UCL/GreatCMakeCookOff and let cmake know where it is, for example

-    cmake -DGreatCMakeCookOff_DIR=/home/beaujean/software/GreatCMakeCookOff/cmake ..

-If we decide to keep this dependency, we can include it into the cmake configure step and it is downloaded automatically.

 python environment
 ------------------